Rocroverss/vitasoguide/README.md

 # FAQ:
 **1) Can I port X game to psvita?**

-- Check the apk port checker and figure it out.
+- Well there are some ways to port games to psvita, but unfortunately this guide is focused on android games that are compatible with .so loader.
+To check if the apk is a candidate use the port checker.
+After figure it out to port it propertly.

 **2) Can someone port X game to psvita?**

-- Check the apk port checker and possibly if a developer it's interested it could be ported.
+- Check the apk port checker and after open an [issue](https://github.com/Rinnegatamante/Android2Vita-Candidate-Ports-List/issues), possibly if a developer it's interested it could be ported.

 **3) Wouldn't it be easier to develop an overarching "vita porter" than to pick/ choose at individual games?**